 The Shuler S.T.A.R.
-Council stands for "Students Take A Role".
+Council stands for "Students Take A Role."
 S.T.A.R.
-Council students are comprised of high school students who are interested in learning more about and participating in technical and behind the scenes production aspects of producing the two-time Emmy Award-winning Shuler Awards®.
-Selected S.T.A.R Council students will have an opportunity to meet working television and theatre production professionals, participate in exclusive elements of the live televised Shuler Awards® ceremony, and other behind-the-scenes opportunities such as serving in coveted production assistant positions with professionals in the technical theatre field industry during the Shuler Awards® week in April.
+Council students are high-school students who are interested in participating and learning more about the technical and behind-the-scenes production aspects of producing the four-time Southeast Emmy® Award winning Shuler Awards.
+Selected S.T.A.R Council students will have an opportunity to meet and work with television and theatre production professionals, participate in exclusive production elements of the live televised Shuler Awards ceremony, and other behind-the-scenes opportunities.
 The goal of the Shuler S.T.A.R.
 Council is to honor technical theatre students by providing a professional and educational theatre and television production experience.

-- Must hold technical theatre position in a participating high school Shuler adjudicated musical
+- Must be participating in a technical theatre position in their high school.

-- Must demonstrate an interest in technical theater including Lighting, Sound, Costuming, Stage Management, Scenic Design, Carpentry and Production Management (theater & tv)
+- Demonstrate an interest in technical theatre - including Lighting, Sound, Costuming, Stage Management, Scenic Design, Carpentry, and Production Management.

-- Must display leadership, dedication, and a strong work ethic within their high school theater program
+- Display leadership, dedication, and a strong work ethic within their visual and performing arts programs.